DafetiteOgaga/pdf2docx_converter/README.md

    ```

 2. ### **cd into the repository**
-   You will see a `pdf2docx_converter` folder on your desktop, open the folder and run the file `run_all.bat` to install the program.
+   You will see a `pdf2docx_converter` folder on your desktop, open the folder and run the file `run_all.bat` to install the program and wait till it is done.

 3. ### **To start converting, Run:**
    ```command prompt